 Drunk Banh Mi Stand

 Address: An Hoi – Opening Hours: After 9.30 p.m. unfixed days – Cost: 25,000 VND (1 USD) – 30,000 VND (1.30 USD)

-The following stand may be a strange choice to include in an article outlining the best banh mi, however, for those caught in the late-night hunger game—the struggle is real.
-Hoi An isn’t known for its late-night scene, but those who do take to the bars until close will find themselves released into a land where food is near impossible to find in the early hours.
-Fear not, there is a banh mi stand located right across from Tiger Tiger Bar on An Hoi that appears in the late evening and will stay open until the last of the befuddled patrons have moved on.
-This stand isn’t out there to corner the banh mi market and rise into the elite status as some of the others in town; they’re there to provide late night revellers with the food that they need.
+The following stand may be a strange choice to include in an article outlining the best banh mi.
+However, for those caught in the late-night hunger game—the struggle is real.
+Hoi An does not have a large late-night scene.
+But those who do take to the bars until close will find themselves released into a land where food is near impossible to find in the early hours.
+Fear not, there is a banh mi stand located right across from Tiger Tiger Bar on An Hoi.
+It appears in the late evening and will stay open until the last of the befuddled patrons have moved on.
+This stand isn’t out there to corner the banh mi market and rise into the elite status as some of the others in town.
+They’re there to provide late night revellers with the food that they need.